-We thank J. M. Fregeau, F. A. Rasio, and S. Sigurdsson for helpful discussions and comments.
+We thank J. M. Fregeau, F. A. Rasio, T. Robishaw, S. Sigurdsson, and the anonymous referee for helpful discussions and comments.
 We are also grateful for the hospitality of the Center for Gravitational Wave Physics in which many fruitful ideas were born.
-Many of the results in this paper were obtained using the Beowulf cluster of the University of Maryland department of astronomy.
+Many of the results in this paper were obtained using VAMPIRE and the Beowulf cluster of the University of Maryland Department of Astronomy.
 This work was supported in part by NASA grant NAG 5-13229.